 Dear Laura, tell me a story: that of your project.
 How was The Storytellers Project born?

 The idea of The Storytellers Project was born in 2016.
 My son was born recently and his grandmother started to read books for children immediately.
 It surprised me how both were involved in their readings, focused and intimate.

 In the meantime, in that last period I had worked on some European projects on "active & healthy aging" which aimed to support elderly people to live independently also through the sensible use of technologies.

-Through my research work that involved older people in a participatory way, I had developed a certain critical idea of myself on the assistive technology approach towards "aging", sometimes stigmatizing, too spoiled by the preconceptions related to aging and which, although not in any way in the intentions of the researchers, risked isolating the elderly even more.
+Through my research work that involved elderly people in a participatory way, I had developed a certain critical idea of mine on the assistive technology approach to "aging", sometimes stigmatizing, too vitiated by preconceptions related to aging and which, although not in any way the researchers' intentions, risked isolating the elderly even more.

 My becoming a mother and the positive example of my son's grandmother opened me up to intergenerational relationships and I asked myself the question of how to support them.

 What if instead of designing yet another home automation home for older people, would we give them the opportunity to get in touch with children naturally through reading?

 Could relationships then develop beyond the "excuse" of history to read?